devops329/devops/instruction/gitHubActions/gitHubActions.md

 Jobs can be configured with dependencies on other jobs, though by default, they run in parallel.
 When a job depends on another, it waits for the dependent job to complete.
 For instance, multiple build jobs for different architectures can run in parallel, followed by a packaging job that depends on the successful completion of all build jobs.

 Workflow jobs run concurrently, but they can be dependent on each other by specifying what a job **needs** before it can execute.
-In the following example workflow defines build, analyze, and deploy jobs.
+In the following example, the workflow defines build, analyze, and deploy jobs.
 The analyze job requires the build job to complete before it runs.
 The deploy job requires both the build and analyze to complete.

 ```yml
 jobs: